pownedjojo/grid_trading_bot/README.md

 - **Buy orders**: Set at $2900 and $2950
 - **Sell orders**: Set at $3050 and $3100

-As the price fluctuates, the bot will automatically execute buy orders as the price decreases and sell orders as the price increases, allowing you to profit from market swings.
+As the price fluctuates, the bot will automatically execute buy orders as the price decreases and sell orders as the price increases.
+This method profits from small, predictable price fluctuations, as the intervals between buy/sell orders are consistent (in this case, $50).

+### **Geometric Grid Trading**

+In a geometric grid, the grid levels are spaced **proportionally** or by a percentage.
+The intervals between price levels increase or decrease exponentially based on a set percentage, making this grid type more suited for assets with higher volatility.

+#### **Simple Example**

+Suppose the price of a cryptocurrency is $3000, and you set up a geometric grid with a 5% spacing between levels.
+The price intervals will not be equally spaced but will grow or shrink based on the percentage.

+- **Grid levels**: $2700, $2835, $2975, $3125, $3280
+- **Buy orders**: Set at $2700 and $2835
+- **Sell orders**: Set at $3125 and $3280

+As the price fluctuates, buy orders are executed at lower levels and sell orders at higher levels, but the grid is proportional.
+This strategy is better for markets that experience exponential price movements.

+### **When to Use Each Type?**

+- **Arithmetic grids** are ideal for assets with more stable, linear price fluctuations.
+- **Geometric grids** are better for assets with significant, unpredictable volatility, as they adapt more flexibly to market swings.

 ## Installation